Machine Trade & Tool Operation

 *This course may be available for college credit through Lake Michigan College.

 The first semester focuses on technical hands-on experiences in manufacturing.
 Included will be precision machining, manufacturing graphics, plastics processing, and machine building/repair.
 This course will explore a variety of career opportunities and manufacturing processes, and provide visitation to key local industries.
-Achievement of selected competencies would qualify the student for entry into precision machining second semester.
+Achievement of selected competencies would qualify the student for entry into the precision machining second semester.

 Manufacturing Academy II will reinforce and build on the concepts introduced in the first year of this program.
 Several options are offered at various sites.
 Each includes a work site-based component and placement assistance.
 Articulation for community college credit will be addressed on an individual basis.